Sounding Out! Podcast #60: Standing Rock, Protest, Sound and Power (Part 1)

-CLICK HERE TO DOWNLOAD: The Sound of Magic
+CLICK HERE TO DOWNLOAD: Standing Rock, Protest, Sound and Power (Part 1)

 SUBSCRIBE TO THE SERIES VIA ITUNES

 ADD OUR PODCASTS TO YOUR STITCHER FAVORITES PLAYLIST

 On March 10th 2017, The Standing Rock Sioux Tribe and Indigenous grassroots leaders called upon allies across the United States and around the world to peacefully March on Washington DC.
 The March on Washington was to exist, resist, and rise in solidarity with the Indigenous peoples of the world whose rights protect mother earth for the future generations of all.
 The March on Washington was a reaction to the United States government’s unwillingness to be accountable for the construction recent Dakota Access Pipeline (DAPL) on the Standing Rock Sioux Tribe’s land.
 This and other subsequent events such as the election of a new administration, increasing threats to native land, and violence of the police have galvanized indigenous communities in the last four months.
 Thousands have taken to the streets and to rural sites of political occupation.

 Join Marcella Ernest as she discusses the sounds of these protests with Nancy Mithlo.
 They discuss the noises made by the minds, bodies, and songs of those who have taken to public spaces to confront and object to the current political moment.
 Understanding the sonic elements of protest helps us to better understand how protest is heard and felt.